 Primary data about the impact of internal service climate and psychological empowerment was collected through questionnaire surveys.
-The questionnaires about internal service climate adapted from (Parasuranam, Zeithaml and Berry, 1988; 1990) and employees' job satisfactions from (Minnesota, 1967).
-The questionnaire comprises both close end and open-end questionnaires, about items to the effect of internal service climate on job satisfaction, based on the measures of Reliability, Assurance, Tangibles, Empathy, and Responsiveness for internal service climate.
-Moreover, related to job satisfaction the following measures was used: satisfaction on work, people, promotion, communication and supervision.
+The questionnaires about internal service climate adapted from (Parasuranam, Zeithaml and Berry, 1988;1990) and employees' job satisfactions from ??Minnesota, 1967).
+The questionnaire comprises both close end and Moreover, related to job satisfaction the following measures was used: satisfaction on work, people, promotion, communication and supervision.
 And a five point Likert scale that range from 1 (strongly disagree) to 5 (strongly agree) was used.
 Finally, the researcher was incorporating an open ended question that gives respondents a chance their own explanation to the phenomenon.